simonmichael/hledger_site/src/index.md

 ----

-And before we end the page, a few tips for using this website:
+Tips for using this website:

 - The lines button at top left toggles the site's navigation sidebar.
 - The paintbrush button changes the site theme.